A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: The BSE

-t can be demonstrated that both components of BSE are real for $Y$ quarkonia, while the fifth component can be chosen purely imaginary for $h_b$ mesons (assuming the first component is taken real).
+It can be shown, that both components of BSE are real for $Y$ quarkonia, while the fifth component can be chosen purely imaginary for $h_b$ mesons (assuming the first component is taken real).